ovh/svfs/README.md

 * `segment_size`: large object segments size in MB.
 When an object has a content larger than this setting, it will be uploaded in multiple parts of the specified size.
 Default is 256 MB.
 Segment size should not exceed 5 GB.
-* `timeout`: connection timeout to the swift storage endpoint.
-If an operation takes longer than this timeout and no data has been seen on open sockets, an error is returned.
-This can happen when copying non-segmented large files server-side.
+* `connect_timeout`: connection timeout to the swift storage endpoint.
+Default is 15 seconds.
+* `request_timeout`: timeout of requests sent to the swift storage endpoint.
 Default is 5 minutes.

 #### Prefetch options